For registration issues, please feel free to contact us through the query form after reading the REGISTRATION page

 The student shouldn't have taken any 2nd year must courses in his/her 5th semester.

-for Spring semesters, only irregular students are accepted :
+for Spring semesters, only irregular students are selected :

 1. The student doesn't satisfy any of the regular conditions listed above.